arnav-snowleo/scanner_app/README.md

 Till date there has been plenty of camscanner apps replica been made., but none of them are built with Flutter and most of the native Android Apps use the Open Sourced ScanLibrary which has all the functonalities in them.
 Which makes it super easy to build a camscanner App in Java.
 But beacuse Flutter, has no such Libraries as it was released on May 2017, no such article , posts or video tutorials are there yet!!

+So, this will be the first Indian Scanner App built with Dart on top of Flutter FrameWork.

 # Sample Videos in Zip Files: